bp0lr/dmut/README.md

 ### dns servers

-To make dmut work at his best, you need a DNS server list.
+To get the best from **dmut**, you need a DNS server list.

-I have written another tool to have my DNS server list clean and fast.

-You can take a look at [https://github.com/bp0lr/dnsfaster](dnsFaster) if you want to generate your own list.

-dmut come with a command to download from dnsFaster repository my last working list (this list is re-created daily) to work always with the best free dns servers available.

-just run
+Using one of my tools, [https://github.com/bp0lr/dnsfaster](dnsFaster), I have created a github action to run this tool again a public list generated from [https://public-dns.info/nameserver/us.txt].

+this action runs one time a day and update the repo automatically.

+You can download this list from the repo (https://github.com/bp0lr/dmut-resolvers) or running **dmut** with the flag --update-dnslist to update your local copy.

 ```
 dmut --update-dnslist
 ```